w-schwier/oystercard/domain_model.md

 1. Complete journey
 2. Correct amount deducted

 ## User Story 8
+In order to pay for my journey
+As a customer
+I need to know where I've travelled from

 ### Nouns:
+In order to pay for my journey
+As a **customer**
+I need to know where I've travelled from

 ### Verbs:
+In order to pay for my journey
+As a customer
+I need to know **where I've travelled from**

 ### Objects:
+1. User (Customer)
+2. Card

 ### Messages:
+1. Where I've travelled from

 ## User Story 9